-Cheju (Jeju) Overview
+Cheju (Jeju) On a Budget

 SightsVisible throughout the island is Hallasan Mountain, a dormant volcano that features hiking trails, nearby Gwaneumsa Temple and a crater lake at the 1,950 meter summit.
 Exploring the natural wonders of the island provides sight-seeing opportunities like no other.
 The Manjanggul Lava-tube, for example, reaches 23 meters highcreated by lava streams running through.
 Gimnyeonggul Cave is a similar attraction nearby, though it is for the daring adventurers since it is technically closed to the public.